-Police: 3 killed in shooting at St. Louis high school
+2 killed in St. Louis high school shooting; gunman dead

 -

-Cape Girardeau County Commission agenda for 10/20/22 meetingCape Girardeau County Commission 9 a.m. today 1 Barton Square, Jackson Approval of minutes n Minutes of stated meetings of Oct.
-13 Communications/reports -- other elected officials n None at this time Public comments n Items listed on the agenda...

-Local News 10/19/22Jackson School District to host 'Bus Driver University'Jackson School District needs bus drivers, and will host its second "Bus Driver University" on Saturday, Oct.
-22. Those interested can learn more information, and even test drive a bus, from 8 a.m. to noon in the parking lot of the Jackson High...

-Local News 10/19/22Contour Airlines makes first flight from Cape Girardeau airport to Nashville1Exactly 34 minutes and 3 seconds after liftoff, the first Contour Airlines flight emanating from Cape Girardeau Regional Airport touched down at Nashville International Airport in Nashville, Tennessee.
+Most read 10/19/22Contour Airlines makes first flight from Cape Girardeau airport to Nashville1Exactly 34 minutes and 3 seconds after liftoff, the first Contour Airlines flight emanating from Cape Girardeau Regional Airport touched down at Nashville International Airport in Nashville, Tennessee.
 The flight, and surrounding festivities, were a...

-Most read 10/18/22Special-use permit approved for gas station on North Sprigg in Cape Girardeau10Cape Girardeau City Council members voted 4-2 to approve a special-use permit to operate a fueling station in addition to a convenience store at 2090 N. Sprigg St. The ordinance will be added to the consent agenda for formal passage at a future City...

-Most read 10/18/22Alleged trespasser who entered downtown Cape residence arrestedCape Girardeau Police Department officers early Saturday morning arrested a woman wanted for trespassing after she walked into downtown Cape Girardeau residence Oct.
-7. A warrant was issued for Jamirraha Ward, 33, after she entered the residence of...

 Respond to this story